thegenem0/solnix-vim/README.md

 ## Acknowledgments

-A huge thanks to [**Mikael Fangel**](https://github.com/MikaelFangel) for creating the original NixVim configuration that served as a base for this one.
+A huge thanks to [**Mikael Fangel**](https://github.com/MikaelFangel) for creating the original NixVim configuration that served as a base for this one

 ---